aosabook/500lines/objmodel/chapter.md

 Conclusions
 --------------

+The details of its object model are one of the core aspects of the design of an object oriented programming language.
+Writing small object model prototypes is thus an easy and fun way to understand the inner workings of existing languages better and to get insights into the design space of object oriented languages.
-Writing an object model is easy and fun one can embed this into another language (eg gobject for C, many others) and use it there can experiment with different language design without the "boring" parts of language implementation (parsing and execution)
+Playing with object models is a good way to experiment with different language design ideas without having to care for the more boring parts of language implementation, such as parsing and executing code.

+Such object models can also be useful in practice, not just as vehicles for experimentation.
+They can be embedded and used from other languages.
+Examples of this approach are common, e.g. the GObject object model, written in C, that's used in GLib and other Gnome libraries; or the various class system implementations in JavaScript.